varnish/varnish-modules/docs/vmod_xkey.rst

 ::

-	INT softpurge(STRING key)
+	INT softpurge(STRING keys)

 Description
-	Performs a "soft purge" for all objects hashed on `key`.
+        Performs a "soft purge" for all objects hashed on any key found in the ``keys`` argument.
 Returns the number of objects that were purged.

         A softpurge differs from a regular purge in that it resets an object's TTL but keeps it available for grace mode and conditional requests for the remainder of its configured grace and keep time.